lisandi/pwTextformatterPlaintextMatrix/README.md

 3. Set Plaintext Matrix as Textformatter for the textarea
 4. Use and be happy

-* – If you are on a OS X, use absolute paths (as `/Users/adam/lib/.../module` instead of e.g. `./module` if you're in your modules directory) – otherwise you may run into 'too many redirects' problem.
+\* – If you are on a OS X, use absolute paths (as `/Users/adam/lib/.../module` instead of e.g. `./module` if you're in your modules directory) – otherwise you may run into 'too many redirects' problem.

 ## License

 See LICENSE

+---

+## Roadmap

+Planned features include, but are not limited to:

+### v1.1

+* Transform 'true' and 'false' to boolean true and false, respectively

+### v2

+* Transformation from TextFormatter into Inputfield to allow:
+  * content trimming
+  * syntax checking
+  * replacement of known incorrect values

+### v2.1

+* Set required keys (and validate against them)
+* use one of the keys as an index to transform the returned array to associated array

+## EOF

+Stay tuned and/or follow me at http://twitter.com/adamkiss.